-- 4. The complainant further stated that though she has booked the said flat in the year 2014, the agreement for sale was executed on 17-10-2017 and till then the respondent without registering the agreement for sale has accepted more than 10% amount from her, which is prohibited under section-13 of the RERA.
+- 4. The complainant further stated that though he has booked the said flat in the year 2013, the agreement for sale was executed only on 17-10-2017 and till then the respondent without registering the agreement for sale, has accepted more than 10% amount from him, which is prohibited under section-13 of the RERA.
 The complainant, therefore, prayed for interest from the respondent on additional amount recovered by the respondent.
-The complainant further stated that she has not been given a copy of the agreement to read and she was not liable to pay development charges and other taxes to the respondent; still the respondent is asking the same.
+The complainant further stated that he has not been given a copy of the agreement to read and he was not liable to pay development charges and other taxes to the respondent; still the respondent is asking the same.
 At the time of booking, the respondent has informed that other charges would not be more than Rs.
 5 lakhs.
 However, now the respondent is asking for Rs.
 9 Lakhs towards other charges.
 The complainant, therefore, prayed for grant of reliefs as prayed for in this complaint. - 5.
 The respondent resisted the claim of the complainant by raising various defenses in their reply filed on record.
-The respondent has contended that the project under reference has completed on site and the occupancy certificate has also been obtained and the possession of the flat has been offered to the complainant in February, 2019.
-The complainant is raising objections with regard to the infrastructure and development charges levied by the respondent and hence, she is not taking possession of the flat.
-The respondent has further stated that the said charges are duly mentioned in the agreement for sale and also the cost sheet signed by the complainant in July, 2017.
+The respondent has contended that the project under reference is completed on site and occupancy certificate has also been obtained on 19/01/2019 and the possession of the flat has been offered to the complainant in February, 2019.
+The complainant is raising objections with regard to infrastructure and development charges levied by the respondent has further stated that the said charges are duly mentioned in the agreement for sale and also the cost sheet signed by the complainant in July, 2017.
 Hence, the complainant after signing the said documents can not refuse to pay the same.
 Initially, they have demanded an amount of Rs.
-13 Lacs from the complainant, less which is now reduced to Rs.
+13 Lakhs from the complainant, lasty which is now reduced to Rs.
 9 Lakhs.
 Further, the respondent has shown willingness to waive off the interest for the delayed payment of Rs.
 7 Lakhs and stated that the complainant should pay infrastructure charges and take possession of the flat.
 The respondent, therefore, prayed for dismissal of this complaint.